 - If something I linked or wrote inspired you, it warms my heart if you link me to it.
 Also not a requirement.

-As of the time of writing this (02013-09-09), the content of my blog is licensed CC-BY-SA (3.0 Unported), which says that if you use my work for something, your work should attribute me (the user name and a link back to my blog is usually sufficient) and your work should also be licensed under a license similar to the Attribution-Sharealike license.
+As of the time of the last edit to this post (02019-01-22), the content of my blog is licensed CC-BY-SA (4.0 Unported), which says that if you use my work for something, your work should attribute me (the user name and a link back to my blog is usually sufficient) and your work should also be licensed under a license similar to the Attribution-Sharealike license.
 The stuff I link to is not governed under this license and may have additional requirements for you to use.

 Adding and access: